rubenarakelyan/wackomenace.co.uk/src/content/info/save.md

 <https://www.mythic-beasts.com>

 I recently moved all my domains and hosting over to Mythic Beasts after years of hearing good things about them, and so far they have lived up to those high expectations.
-I set up some more niche services with them (such as secondary DNS and fallback MX servers) and their support was great.
+Their support is timely and knowledgeable.

 ## Octopus Energy